- Career Opportunities

-Commercial Transport & Freight Service operators are no longer required to have a COVID-19 test before entering SA if arriving from a low community transmission zone.
+Commercial Transport and Freight Service operators are not required to have a COVID-19 test before entering SA if arriving from low community transmission zones.

 Maritime Crew - Requirements Updated

-The Direction notes some changes for Maritime crew arriving into South Australia from overseas.
-Cross Border Travel Direction No 20, Clauses 7 and 8 define the requirements.
-Maritime crew are deemed not to arrive if they do not disembark the vessel.
+Maritime crew arriving into South Australia from overseas are deemed not to arrive if they do not disembark the vessel.
 A crew member who has been on a vessel within the preceding 14 days, with no one else embarking, is cleared to disembark providing they submit to a COVID-19 test within 48 hours with a negative result and is cleared to disembark by a Human Biosecurity Officer for SA.
 If the conditions noted cannot be met either through arrival on a vessel, or an aircraft, the crew member must reside and remain, quarantined and segregated from others, at a location determined by an Authorised Officer for a 14-day period starting at the time of their arrival.
 No person may embark a vessel that has arrived in SA before it is cleared by a Human Biosecurity Officer without wearing PPE as approved by the Department of Health and Wellbeing.